PelionIoT/licensetool/README.md

 ## Installation

-You need to have Python version 3.6 (or newer) installed in your system.
+You need to have Python version 3.10 (or newer) installed in your system.
 This has only been tested in Linux, we do not plan to test or support Windows or Mac platforms in any way or manner as Yocto builds are done on Linux anyway.

 We highly recommend using a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html).

-Python 3.10 will give you unfortunately a lot of warnings.
-They just love deprecating APIs in the Python world, don't they?
+If you need to use older versions of Python (3.6 - 3.9), use `v1.0` of this tool.

 ## User installation